acalcutt/reddit/docs/PRODUCTION_DEPLOYMENT.md

 ## About This Guide

-This deployment guide is for **Tippr**, a modern fork of the tippr codebase updated for Python 3 and current infrastructure.
-While the core architecture remains similar to the original tippr design, this guide has been updated for modern cloud platforms and self-hosting scenarios.
+This deployment guide is for **Tippr**, a modern fork of the Reddit codebase updated for Python 3 and current infrastructure.
+While the core architecture remains similar to the original Reddit design, this guide has been updated for modern cloud platforms and self-hosting scenarios.

-**Attribution**: Based on tippr's open-source architecture and deployment patterns.
-Original tippr code © 2006-2015 tippr Inc.
+**Attribution**: Based on Reddit's open-source architecture and deployment patterns.
+Original Reddit code © 2006-2015 Reddit, Inc.

-For the original tippr codebase and historical context, see: https://github.com/reddit-archive/reddit
+For the original Reddit codebase and historical context, see: https://github.com/reddit-archive/reddit

 ---